phyomauk/ansible-lab/README.md

 - NGINX template: roles/lb/templates

 # The inventory file
 To simplify the lab, a static inventory file was chosen for implementation.
 The static IP address are assigned to containers and admin user is created during container creation.
-The required user name and ssh key for the Ansbile controller will be passed as group_vars variables.
+The required user name and ssh key for the Ansbile controller will be passed in the group_vars variables.

 # The playbook
-The main playbook will execute the following in order
+The main playbook will execute the followings in order
 - deploy a MySQL server
 - deploy two flask web app servers
 - deploy a nginx load balancer